IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 Louis B. Carpenter III CPA CFP USTCP

-• Assistant Professor of Federal Tax Practice
+• Assistant Professor Emeritus of Federal Tax Practice and Chief Tax Counsel Emeritus

 • Registered Coordinator, U.S. Tax Court Clinical, Student Practice and Calendar Call Program